chadoliver/stretch-router/specification/routing.md

 ----------------------------------------------------------------------------------------------------
-#### More generally, how do we determine keep-out regions, such as those around obstacles from a different net?
+#### How do we determine whether the track being routed intersects a keep-out region?

 ----------------------------------------------------------------------------------------------------